J-cybertech/My-Homelab-Journey/README.md

  [![Twingate](https://img.shields.io/badge/Twingate-FFFFFF?style=for-the-badge&logo=susetwingate&logoColor=000000)](https://www.twingate.com)
 [![Tailscale](https://img.shields.io/badge/Tailscale-000000?style=for-the-badge&logo=tailscale)](https://tailscale.com)

- As I started my journey in learning more about this field, I wanted an aternative way to remote into my network that's more secure then just leaving my network open.
-I found this [video](https://youtu.be/sax55mrOX54?si=Sw2JB6fEf78CMCiX) which lead me into this rabbit hole of information.
+ As I started my journey in learning more about this field, I wanted an alternative way to remote into my network that's more secure than just leaving my network open.
+I found this [video](https://youtu.be/sax55mrOX54?si=Sw2JB6fEf78CMCiX) which led me into this rabbit hole of information.
 I've started by setting up Windows Firewall rules, changed RDP port within registry editor.
-Made sure my account has a strong passwords to minimize risk and used network-level authentication when enabling remote access.
-After a few months in this project I've notice alot of security logs from overseas like Bulgaria, Belgium, England, Luxembourg to name a few places.
+Made sure my account has a strong password to minimize risk and used network-level authentication when enabling remote access.
+After a few months in this project, I've noticed a lot of security logs from overseas like Bulgaria, Belgium, England, Luxembourg to name a few places.
 Trying to login with users like admin/administrator.
-While my OPSEC was strong, I wanted to reduce the risk futher.
+While my OPSEC was strong, I wanted to reduce the risk further.
 I've learned how to block ip address but without a Firewall router it would still be a pain.
-So I've looked into hosting tailscale and twingate.
+So, I've looked into hosting Tailscale and Twingate.

 ## 🔐 Twingate vs Tailscale